After Placement of Dental Implants

 Do not disturb the wound after the placement of dental implants.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
 There will be a metal healing abutment protruding through the gingival (gum) tissue if the implant was placed in a single stage procedure.

 There is usually minimal bleeding after implant surgery.
 Slight bleeding, oozing, or redness in the saliva is not uncommon.
 It is normal to experience blood-tinged saliva a few days after surgery, as well as slight oozing after eating or brushing your teeth.
 To resolve this, we recommend warm salt water rinses.
-If bleeding does not subside, call for further instructions: Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939.
+If bleeding does not subside, call for further instructions: Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939.

 The swelling that is normally expected is usually proportional to the surgery involved.
 This is the body’s normal reaction to surgery and eventual repair.
 Unless you have had a bone graft or sinus lift, patients experience minimal swelling after this procedure.

 The swelling will not become apparent until the day following surgery and will not reach its maximum until two to three days post-operatively.
 However, the swelling may be minimized by the immediate use of ice packs.
 A plastic bag filled with ice, frozen peas/corn, or a gel pack should be applied to the side of the face where surgery was performed.
 The ice packs should be used at 20 minute intervals, (20 minutes on and 20 minutes off).
 48 hours following surgery, the application of moist heat to the side of the face is beneficial in reducing the stiffness of the jaw.